We intended to start our walking tour at the Hotel Negresco. According to our book, it has the

 We had pizza, caprese salad, and crepes in a little cafe next to the white, columned building (a casino?).

 We walked along the water for a while, but since Mike had been getting Ezra hyped up for the ocean all morning, there was really no way we could avoid going down to the water.
-They did pretty well, and in the end, Mike was the only one who ended up with a wet shoe.

 Here's a (bad) picture of yachts in the Nice harbor.
 I read that just a few towns down the Riviera (St. Tropez I think?) it costs like 12K a day to dock a yacht in the harbor.
 Yikes!
 As if owning a yacht isn't expensive enough.